April 20, 2021 13:27

 Feeder Pro/Feeder Business

 By using our Rules feature, you can also choose to automatically save your posts into Collections.
 Collections are lists of posts that you create yourself.
 This is a great way to keep your feeds organized.
 You can organize your feeds even more by adding your Collections to Folders.
-Collections are shared in your team (read about teams in step 5.) so that you easily can collaborate on catching news and sharing news internally.
+Collections are shared in your team (read about teams in step 5.) so that you can easily collaborate on catching news and sharing news internally.

 Example: Organize your updates about the Corona virus by creating a Folder named “Covid”.
 Inside that Folder, you can collect all the updates in different Collections with names like “Vaccine trial results” and “WHO updates”.